Learning Center

 Provided by Tech Goes Home and the Enterprise Center, this lesson introduces elementary students to quantum computing, how it works, and how it differs from classical computing.
 It includes introductory elements of five of the six Tennessee K-8 Science Standard core principles: Foundational Concepts, Algorithmic Thinking, Programming Concepts, Data and Analysis, and Impacts of Computing.
 This module is intended to be instructor-led and can be completed in 1 ½-2 hours.

 Object detection and motion tracking currently depend on sophisticated algorithms and equipment.
 As quantum computing further develops and expands the capacity of machine learning, these systems will become increasingly accurate.
-In this activity, students will build a system that uses a webcam and a 3D printed flower to allow a user to control the color of the flower (LED) wirelessly through a skeletal tracking program they create using A.I.
+In this activity, designed by the Public Education Foundation (PEF), students will build a system that, students will build a system that uses a webcam and a 3D printed flower to allow a user to control the color of the flower (LED) wirelessly through a skeletal tracking program they create using A.I.

 Video Modules